clean-cloogle/cloogle.org/README.md

 This allows us to not have to worry about simultaneous connections.
 Unfortunately, it means making a new connection for every request.

+### Live statistics
+There is a possibility to set up a web page that shows live statistics.
+Currently, only the last few searches are shown.
+For this, you need to have `nodejs` installed.
+Then do:

+    $ cd stats
+    $ npm install

+And to run:

+    $ node server.js ../cloogle.log

+This starts a WebSocket server on port 31216.
+You can navigate to `/stats` to view the statistics.
+This page will receive live updates.

 ### Todo in order of importance

 - Search on type definitions
 - Also grab possible comments above the function signature
 - Search for instances of classes
+- DoS prevention (both on PHP and on Clean level)
+- Statistics: show requests / minute

 ### Licence